 "Broad, authoritative, and above all, clear, this lively book is the ideal introduction to the vibrant field of personality.
 By blending solid coverage of established theories and findings with discussion of the latest developments and controversies, Personality 101 will be the go-to book for anyone wanting firm foundation in the field."

 Author of Snoop: What your stuff says about you

+"This is a seriously good book.
+It is written in a very approachable style by two world experts who really know the literature.
 I has an 'un-put-downable' quality, like a great novel, that students everywhere will really appreciate."

 Adrian Furnham, D.Phil (Oxford) D.Sc (London)

 Professor of Psychology, University College London